j-42/pentax/README.md

 # Pentax Panel  #

-Mixed technoly are a bit wierd as grunt was added afterword
+Stylus is used as plain CSS as grunt was added afterword